seobeom0204/seobeom0204.github.io/_posts/2024-11-20-opensource-practice.md

 ---
 layout: post
-title: Sample blog post to learn markdown tips
+title: Hello!
+I'm Lee Seo Beom
-subtitle: There's lots to learn!
+subtitle: age: 24 / university: Pukyong National University / major: Computer Engineering!
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
 mathjax: true
-author: Bill Smith
+author: Lee Seo Beom
 ---

 {: .box-success}
-This is a demo post to show you how to write blog posts with markdown.
+Hello.
+My name is Seo Beom Lee, and I am a student at Pukyong National University.
+I am 24 years old and my major is computer science.
+Today I learned how to create a page with GitHub.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.

 **Here is some bold text**